-NETA offers a simple, nation-wide program distribution service to our members, public television stations and independent producers.
-The NETA Program Service delivers 1,200+ program-hours a year via the public TV interconnection to every CSG-qualified public television licensee in the United States.
+NETA offers a simple, nationwide program distribution service to our members, public television stations, and independent producers.
+The NETA Program Service delivers 1,200+ program hours a year to every CSG-qualified public television licensee in the United States.

-- Your complete program information is sent via NETA Program Offer to every station in the system, via myPBS.org, the proprietary PTV intranet, as well as to an email list of over 200 public TV programming and traffic people.
+- Your complete program information is sent via NETA Program Offers to every station in the system via mypbs.org (the proprietary PTV intranet) and an email list of more than 200 public TV programming professionals.

 - Your program is promoted as a Featured Program until your feed date.

-All selected materials must adhere to PBS Red Book standards.
-If your video is not in compliance, you may be asked to make changes before distribution.
+All selected materials must adhere to PBS Producer Handbook.
+If your video is not compliant, you may be asked to make changes before distribution.
 Any submitted graphics, video, or descriptive language may also be used for promotional purposes.

 - Completed and approved Program Offer — provided by NETA

 - Signed Program Distribution Agreement (PDA) — provided by NETA

 - Is (or close to) standard PBS lengths of 26:56, 56:56, or 1:26:56.
 NETA will accept programs that are slightly longer or shorter, but no longer than 28:00, 58:00, or 1:28:00.

 - Adheres to PBS Producer Handbook specs for captioning, underwriting, open and closing credits, and offer tag.

 - Includes NETA :03 tag at end of final program.